Organtik/hyperhtml-typescript-material-pwa/README.md

 Enter typescript Partials & Mapped Types

 #### Enter the opinions, take it as you will: States, transitions & streams

+##### The DOM
+A fundamental understanding that must be understood in the current incarnation of HTML DOM is: Children know of their parents yet the parents were forced by the court to give up all rights.
+Children can be passed attributes at time of creation.
+The state takes over from there.
+The parent can only ask for updates after the browser says they are born not when they actually are.
+Thus as the parent you can never know when the child is born nor give them any gifts or track them during the interim period.
+You cannot as a javascript developer know when they are attached, cannot share data, nothing outside of approved channels.
+But! you inject or use a framework after the fact.